This country-specific Q&A provides an overview to tax laws and regulations that may occur in Japan.

 The Japanese regulatory authority responsible for the enforcement of tax laws is the National Tax Agency (NTA) of Japan.
 The actual day-to-day tax laws enforcement in front of the taxpayers is made by the regional taxation bureaus and the district tax offices, which are lower administrative bodies of the NTA.
 There are 12 reginal taxation bureaus over Japan (with the largest one being the Tokyo Regional Taxation Bureau) and numerous district tax offices.
 Generally, regional taxation bureaus are in charge of middle to large size of corporate taxpayers having stated capital of 100 million yen or more, while the rest is handled by district tax offices.

 In the latter case of a tax audit, it is not uncommon that the position of the tax authority and that of the taxpayer are acutely different and extensive discussions are undertaken in the course of the audit, especially in cases involving alleged tax avoidance or in transfer pricing cases.
 Here, often ‘standard’ issues do not become a large issue because in many cases the outcome is clear without engaging in substantial debates.
-Rather, in tax audit, non-standard and unprecedented issues often become a key subject to be discussed.
+Rather, in tax audit, novel and unprecedented issues often become a key subject to be discussed.
 The length of tax audit varies from a case to case; routine tax audit on small taxpayers often finishes in less than a week, while transfer pricing audit on large corporate taxpayers often continues around two years.

 Are tax disputes capable of adjudication by a court, tribunal or body independent of the tax authority, and how long should a taxpayer expect such proceedings to take?